 Withdrawing retirement assets is an art: too much and you may run out of money; too little and you may not enjoy it.
 Learn how to balance it in this week’s Financial Tip.

 Indices closed in green territory on Monday.
 Home Depot led advancers on the Dow.
 Meanwhile, crude oil futures moved higher today on Iraq turmoil.

 Friday’s session ended with gains.
 Stocks traded higher today in light volume.
 Intel jumped up 7 percent on boosted sales forecasts for the second quarter and full year.

-In today’s Marietta Daily Journal, Bil Lako, CFP®, explains the IRS’ changes to IRA Rollover Rules.
+In today’s Marietta Daily Journal, Bil Lako, CFP® discusses the difference between a bad fit and a bad adviser.
 Read the Article

 Thursday’s trading session ended lower.
 Industrial and consumer-discretionary brands slipped amid news of rising turmoil in Iraq.